-Vector operates in a commercial environment where shareholders expect a commercially appropriate return on their investments reflecting the risk of the investment.
-To maintain commercially sustainable returns, Vector has to ensure it is able to make optimal investment and maintenance in the network, including replacement, upgrades and new assets.
-This requires demonstration that investment decisions are not only economically efficient3, but that realistic alternative options have been investigated to ensure the most beneficial solution - technically and commercially - is applied.
+• Vector operates in a commercial environment where shareholders expect a commercially appropriate return on their investments reflecting the risk of the investment.
+To maintain commercially sustainable returns, Vector has to ensure it is able to make optimal investment and maintenance in the network, including replacement, upgrades and new assets while always keeping safety as a priority.
+This requires demonstration that investment decisions are not only economically efficient, but that realistic alternative options have been investigated to ensure the most beneficial solution - technically and commercially - is applied.
 This may involve taking a view on likely future technical changes in the energy sector.